 For many people, tinsel and garland have now become synonymous with one another, with some now calling the combination garland tinsel or tinsel garland.
 In the past though, tinsel was though of as the long, thin, stringy silver that you hung on the Christmas tree to make the lights beautifully reflect off of it.

 While that's still true, in this article, we'll talk about garland and tinsel or tinsel garland as one and the same, allowing for the wider interpretation most people think of it as today.

 So when we talk about tinsel for the purposes of this article, we'll include the long, thin silver pieces a lot of us have used to brighten up our homes during the Christmas holiday, but also the shiny, longer strings of garland that is considered tinsel by many of those using it as part of their Christmas decorations.

-The reason why others don't always associate the two is you can have some garland, for example, garland with the needles on it made to look like a part of a evergreen or pine tree.
-Even there you can take that and wrap garland tinsel around it to add color and shine to it.
+The reason why others don't always associate the two is you can have, for example, some garland with the needles on it made to look like a part of an evergreen or pine tree.
+Even there, you can take that and wrap garland tinsel around it to add color and shine to it.

 That particular type of garland won't be part of this article, although you will definitely be able to take the ideas and tips given out here and use them with that type of garland.